The-EleetCoder/100xDevs-FullStack-Cohort/week_1/week_1.5/README.md

 # Week 1.5

-### In this lecture, we covered these topics:
+## In this lecture, we covered these topics:
 1. Async functions vs sync functions
-2. real use of callbacks
-3. JS Browser architecture
-4. Promises
+2. Promise
-5. Async await
+3. Async await

-### 1. Async functions vs sync functions
+## 1. Async functions vs sync functions
 **Asynchronous** is a non-blocking architecture, so the execution of one task isn't dependent on another.
 Tasks can run simultaneously.
 Whereas, **Synchronous** is a blocking architecture, so the execution of each operation depends on completing the one before it.
 Each task requires an answer before moving on to the next iteration.

 **Synchronous Javascript**: